ahuacate/pve-nas/README.md

 # 1. Introduction

-When selecting your NAS type to build you have the option of PVE backend or direct attached storage (PCIe HBA card or disk pass through).
+When selecting your NAS type to build you have the option of PVE backend or direct attached storage (PCIe HBA card or disk pass-through).

 ## 1.1.
 Backend storage - PVE Ubuntu NAS